WWE: New eco-friendly belt revealed

 "This is the new symbol of excellence.
 This is your new WWE Championship."

-Continuing with the environmental theme, Daniel Bryan also took exception to the special edition Royal Rumble burger being sold at the venue.
+Continuing with the environmental theme, Daniel Bryan has also taken exception to the special edition Royal Rumble burger being sold in the past.

 He tweeted to say that the Chase Field venue should be ashamed - claiming that animals had suffered in the making of the burger and that it was also bad for the health of those eating it.